ckunte/m-one/inc/tow.typ

 = Tow

-When asked to compare the severity of sea-transportation between the North Sea#footnote[GL Noble Denton, Technical Policy Board --- Table 7-2 (Unrestricted, Case 2), Default Motion Criteria, _Guidelines for Marine Transportations_, Document No. 0030/ND.] and the South China Sea, most engineers side with the former, which they deduce from comparing sea-states.
-So, it's rare to not get a blank stare from people when I say they may not be right.
-Here's why.
+When asked to compare the severity of sea-transportation between the _North Sea#footnote[GL Noble Denton, Technical Policy Board --- Table 7-2 (Unrestricted, Case 2), Default Motion Criteria, _Guidelines for Marine Transportations_, Document No. 0030/ND.]_ and the _South China Sea_, most engineers side with the former, which they deduce from comparing sea-states.
+So, it is rare to not get a blank stare from people when I say they may not be right.
+Here is why.
 Let us take a look at practised barge motion design criteria in each, see @mot.

-At first look, with all motion parameters greater, this may still look like the North Sea is governing over the South China Sea.
-But is it really?
-To be sure, let us convert these into accelerations and resulting inertial forces.

 #figure(
     table(
-      columns: (1fr, auto, auto),
+      columns: (auto, 1fr, 1fr),
       inset: 10pt,
       align: horizon,
       [], [_North Sea_], [_South China Sea_],
-      [Barge size (m)], [>76 $times$ >23], [91.4 $times$ 27.4],
+      [Barge size], [>76m $times$ >23m], [91.4m $times$ 27.4m],
       [Roll ($alpha$, $T_r$)], [20$degree$, 10s], [12.5$degree$, 5s],
       [Pitch ($beta$, $T_p$)], [12.5$degree$, 10s], [8$degree$, 5.5s],
       [Heave (gh)], [0.2g], [0.2g],